opentelekomcloud/docs-next/CONFIGURATION.md

 > [!NOTE]
 > ✅ : Yes,
+> 1️⃣ : Yes but horizontally identical value,
 > ❌ : No,
 > otherwise use either the default value or the one dictated per environment.